ktvargo-ms/explore-graytown/README.md

 1. Use this GitHub codespace to explore Graytown in your browser without installing anything on your local machine.

+2. ## 🚀 Quickstart in Codespaces

+Click the button below to launch a preconfigured development environment in GitHub Codespaces:

+!Open in Codespaces

    [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/ktvargo-ms/explore-graytown&ref=main) https://github.com/codespaces/new?repository=ktvargo-ms/explore-graytown&ref=main